 By Alyssa Laffitte

-Summer internship season is quickly approaching!
-Even though it’s early, you can start thinking about your internship application process.
+It’s never too early to start thinking about your internship application process.
 In this article, we’ll discuss tips for applying to internships.

 Start your application process early